 When we crave adventure, it’s natural to turn to the great outdoors, where variety and novel experiences are never in short supply.
-Especially in America’s national parks, no two wilderness treks or camping trips are ever the same.
-Whether you’re a local or visiting the Windy City and in search of an outdoor adventure, we rounded up the national parks near Chicago that you can reach on a road trip.
-Some, you’ll see, can easily be fit into a day trip, while others are further away and require a bit more time on the road.
-But trust us, the journey will be just as much fun as the destination.
+Especially in America’s national parks, no two wilderness treks or camping trips are alike.
+Whether you’re a local or visiting the Windy City and in search of an outdoor adventure, we rounded up the top Midwest national parks near Chicago that you can reach on a short road trip.
+Plus, we share a few tips that will make your adventure smoother and even more enjoyable.

 50 miles (less than 1 hour) from Chicago

 This slice of heaven along Lake Michigan has plenty to offer daytrippers.
 Relax on golden sand dunes, enjoy water activities on the lake, hike along forested trails and explore preserved historic sites.
 Interestingly, Indiana Dunes National Park is also home to five houses built for the 1933 Chicago World’s Fair, featured in the “Homes of Tomorrow” exhibit.
 A tour is given once a year to those lucky enough to snag some of the fast-selling tickets.

 Once you pay the park’s entrance fee — $25 for passenger vehicles, $20 for motorcycles or $15 per person for those walking, biking or boating in — your pass is valid for seven days, making it a no-brainer to visit again if one day isn’t enough for all the activities on your list.

 210.5 miles (3 to 3.5 hours) from Chicago